devopsdays/devopsdays-web/content/events/2024-medellin/welcome.md

     <p>
       <ul>
         <li>
-          Three days of conferences and activities.
+          Two days of conferences and activities.
         </li>
         <li>
           Starting Welcome from the organizers and day overview.